This information is intended for use by health professionals

 Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store

 Apnoea and prolonged muscle paralysis are the main and serious effects of overdosage.

-It is essential to maintain the airway and to ensure adequate ventilation until spontaneous respiration occurs.
+It is essential to maintain a patent airway together with assisted ventilation until spontaneous respiration returns .

 Neostigmine and other anticholinesterase drugs are not antidotes to suxamethonium but would normally intensify the depolarisation effect.
 However, in some cases when the action of suxamethonium is prolonged, the characteristic depolarising (Phase I) block may change to one with characteristics of a non-depolarising (Phase II) block.

 The decision to use neostigmine to reverse a phase II suxamethonium-induced block depends on the judgement of the clinician in the individual case.
 Valuable information in regard to this decision will be gained by monitoring neuromuscular function.

 To investigate this possibility, the short-acting anticholinesterase drug, edrophonium, may be given intravenously.
 If an obvious improvement is maintained for several minutes, neostigmine may be given with atropine.
 Subsequently, the patient should be observed carefully and if apnoea recurs, a further dose of neostigmine is indicated.

 Transfusion of fresh whole blood, frozen plasma, or other source of pseudocholinesterase will help the destruction of suxamethonium.

 Pharmacotherapeutic group: Peripherally acting muscle relaxants, choline derivatives.

 ATC code M03AB01